-Here are the different types of bathtub drains including the different stopper models, strainers, if they are interchangeable, and how to choose a bathtub drain.
+Here are the different types of bathtub drains, including the different stopper models and strainers, if they are interchangeable, and how to choose a drain assembly.

 Bathtub drains have only one purpose — to keep water in the tub.
-But do you know that there are other types of bathtub drains other than the one you may be using now?
-And each one of them has a specially designed stopper.
+But do you know that there are other types of drainage assemblies besides the one you may be using now?
+And each one of them has a specially designed stopper. [toc]

 Have you ever experienced your bathtub getting clogged?
 If not, you might not be aware that your bathtub drain has a uniquely designed stopper.